MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 ## Custom layers

-Configure a custom imagery layer not included in the standard configuration.
+Manage custom imagery layers not included in the standard configuration.
 This supports configuring both remote tile sources with a URL or on device MBTiles.

 Most important supported url place holders